 Since the event was founded, more than 240 chefs have lent their expertise and talents to create over 8,000 different dishes served with 13,000 bottles of wine to more than 15,000 patrons.
 As a result, over $3 million has been raised in support of Hospice of Cincinnati's very important mission: to create the best possible and most meaningful end-of-life experience for all who need care and support in our community.

-A Gourmet Sensation 2013 will feature more than 20 of the nation's finest chefs, each creating their favorite dishes served in a dinner-by-the-bite style.
-Each dish was paired with a signature wine, and new this year, the addition of craft beer, all courtesy of Heidelberg Distributing Co., Wine Trends and Ohio Valley Wine & Beer.
-Headlining this year's chef roster was The Palace Restaurant's executive chef Jose Salazar, voted Midwest Top Chef by Food & Wine Magazine.
+A Gourmet Sensation 2014 will feature more than 20 of the nation's finest chefs, each creating their favorite dishes served in a dinner-by-the-bite style.
+Each dish is paired with a signature wine, and the addition of craft beer, all courtesy of Heidelberg Distributing Co., Wine Trends and Ohio Valley Wine & Beer.
+Headlining 2013's chef roster was The Palace Restaurant's executive chef Jose Salazar, voted Midwest Top Chef by Food & Wine Magazine.

 Following the main event is the "A Gourmet Sensation –